Structure in the Disk of epsilon Aurigae: Analysis of the ARCES and TripleSpec data obtained during the 2010 eclipse

-Sadakane et al. (2013) identified a series of lines that showed clear changes due to the passage of the disk.
+\citet{Sad13} identified a series of lines that showed clear changes due to the passage of the disk.
 Their radial velocity plots show several lines, identified in Table 2 and discussed below, with extreme blueshifts during third contact times, but with late eclipse coverage gaps in their robotic series.
-We report two kinds here: those showing disk motion, and those showing disk plus stream motions.
-First, the disk-only set of lines, typically having the lowest excitation potentials (less than 2 eV) and not showing velocities much in excess of -40 km/sec, for example H$\beta$ in Figure~\ref{fig:harv}.
-The hydrogen lines are optically thick and sensitive to larger scale phenomena in and around the disk and the F star wind (Mourard et al. 2012).
-The second group of lines show the disk motion, plus evidence for an infall stream, close to third contact (RJD 55,600), with velocities around -60 km/sec (see Figure~\ref{fig:4629rv}).
+We report two kinds of velocity variation here: those showing disk motion, and those showing disk plus stream motions.
+First, there are the disk-only set of lines, typically having the lowest excitation potentials (less than 2 eV) and not showing velocities much in excess of --40 km/sec, for example H$\beta$ in Figure 2.
+The hydrogen lines are optically thick and sensitive to larger scale phenomena in and around the disk and the F star wind \citep{Mou12}.
+The second group of lines show the disk motion, plus evidence for an infall stream, close to third contact (RJD 55,600), with velocities around -60 km/sec (see Figure~\ref{fig:4629interp}).

-\subsubsection{Line Profile Evolution of Selected Lines}
+\subsection{Line Profile Evolution of Selected Lines}

-In order to better understand the spectral lines that have been shown to have disk absorption during mid-eclipse (Strassmeier et al. 2014), certain lines (see Table 2) were evaluated for their velocity changes.
-Some lines showed the formation of doublets around RJD 55399 such as the iron blend line at 5169.1\AA ~and 5169.3\AA ~(Figure~\ref{fig:5169combo}).
+In order to better understand the spectral lines that have been shown to have disk absorption during mid-eclipse \citep{Str14}, certain lines (see Table 2) were evaluated for changes over time.
+Some lines showed the formation of doublets around RJD 55399 such as the iron blend line at 5169.1{\AA} and 5169.3{\AA} (Figure~\ref{fig:5169combo}).
 The line is unshifted until just before first contact where a noticeable redshift begins and peaks around RJD 55200.
 On RJD 55399, clear doubling has begun in the line which persists and strengthens until after fourth contact.
 Right before third contact begins, the line begins to show blueshifting that persists all the way through fourth contact.